merijnovergaauw/Hyper-V-Management-Pack-Extensions-2019/README.md

 The configured thresholds on the monitors should cover most common scenarios but you may need to tune some of them to cover your own needs.

-## This Management Pack is provided "as is" without any official support from Microsoft.
+## This SCOM Management Pack is provided "as is" without any official support from Microsoft.

 ## New features/quality updates on release 3.0.0.40
 * Support for Windows Server 2019 Hyper-V.